m00racle/weather-app-testing/README.md

 # Weather App Project
 Use this [Guthub Repo](https://github.com/treehouse-projects/spring-unit-test-weather) as reference

+Also read this for the [REST API for Spring](https://spring.io/guides/gs/consuming-rest)

 ##Entry 1: Dependencies and Plugins settings
 To do this we need to go to **build.gradle** to add dependencies and plugins.
 Please note that plugins will use the most recent method of creating it.